be_ixf;ym_202304 d_01; ct_100

-Remembering Andres Guardado-Say His Name.
+Remembering Andres Guardado-Say his name.

 We are devastated by the news that on June 18, Los Angeles Sheriff’s Deputies shot and killed Andrés Guardado, an 18-year-old son, brother, cousin, friend and beloved former City Year student.

 Andrés made us smile and laugh whenever he visited us.
 Members of the team remember the ear to ear smile he would always wear when he came into the City Year room (whether he was supposed to be there or not).
 Andrés opened up to Imantha and the rest of the team.
 He let us be a part of his world and gave us his trust.
-He ended his Freshman year back on grade level in English, and no one was happier than him to be able to share the news.
+He ended his freshman year back on grade level in English, and no one was happier than him to be able to share the news.

 We condemn the repeated police killings of our Black and Brown Americans – this must stop.
 We join with the voices that are demanding justice for this latest police killing of a young man of color.
 We stand with members of our community who are personally impacted by this continued violence, including the young people we support in schools across the country who experience the traumatic impacts of racial violence and police brutality.